-Filipinos who got hired directly by a foreign employer without passing through a recruitment agency are required to secure an overseas employment certificate (OEC) before they leave the Philippines.
+Filipinos hired directly by a foreign employer without passing through a recruitment agency must complete the POEA direct hire requirements to secure an overseas employment certificate (OEC) before they leave the Philippines.

-The OEC application process for direct-hire OFWs is different from that of agency-hired workers.
-For one, first-time direct hires can’t use BM Online because it’s only for returning OFWs.
+The OEC application process for direct-hire OFWs differs from that of agency-hired workers.
+First-time direct hires can’t use BM Online or POPS-BaM because it’s only for returning OFWs.

 The process for direct hires is also longer and more complicated because the government has to ensure that their employment rights will be protected.

 What To Do Before Applying for an OEC

 Update: From January 2022 onwards1, POEA now requires direct-hire applicants to go through a new online system called POEA Online Processing Systems for Direct-Hire or “POPS-Direct.”
 This can be accessed through the POEA online services portal.